mquinaz/ImageSegmentationFCMFP/README.md

 # imgSeg-fcm-fp
 Implementation of FCM and FCMFP algorithms for image segmentation.
 Second part of the work is a calculation of milk estimation on breast of women using thermographic images.

-teste.py Kmeans algorithm with first prototype of printing function, substituted by projeto.py

-projeto.py Kmeans algorithm using the axis information(spacial context), in the latter programs it was changed into color spaces(basically just changing the Euclidean distance calculation)
+kmeans.py is a Kmeans algorithm using the axis information(spacial context), in the latter programs it was changed into color spaces(basically just changing the Euclidean distance calculation)

 proj.py FCM algorithm and can calculate milk-estimation by commenting the appropriate lines of code (RGB color space)